 Informed by her experiences as the medical director for one of the country's first hospital AIDS wards, she wrote Death of the Good Doctor: Lessons from the Heart of the AIDS Epidemic (Cleis Press, 1999).
 Her memoir recounts her coming-of-age as a female physician while caring for people with AIDS, most of whom would die, during the early epidemic years (1985-1990).
 After going out-of-print, the book was reissued in electronic format (2010) and later resurrected into print (2012).

 In September 2018, she published Immortal Wounds: A Doctor Nora Kelly Mystery.
 This first-in-series mystery follows a doctor who is struggling to recover from a devastating family trauma.
 She is drawn back into her life and work during a perilous quest to solve the mystery of multiple deaths occurring among the staff at Oakland City Hospital.
-Publication of the second-in-series is planned for mid-2021.
+The second-in-series, Lethal Control, was published in September 2021; its weaves themes of human health and environmental justice into a mystery that requires Nora to confront powerful systemic forces to diagnose her patients' mysterious illnesses and safeguard her community.

 In 2010, Kate published Flood Stage—A Novel, a collection of interconnected short stories about a diverse rural community in Northern California that is threatened when torrential rains overfill the local river.
 When flood stage occurs and flooding ensues, the unique personal histories of the town's residents are acted out on center stage.